- in development

-Japan is developing the MMO.
-This will have five science instruments on board designed to examine Mercury’s magnetic field and magnetosphere - the magnetic ‘bubble’ surrounding a planet.
+Japan developed the MMO.
+This has five science instruments on board designed to examine Mercury’s magnetic field and magnetosphere - the magnetic ‘bubble’ surrounding a planet.
 Mercury intrigues scientists because it is hard to understand why such a small planet can have a magnetic field at all.

 BepiColombo will make its way to Mercury with an ion engine.
 This employs solar panels to generate electricity which is used to produce charged particles from xenon gas.
 A beam of these charged particles, or ions, is then expelled from the spacecraft.
 The engine will be used to slow the spacecraft down so that it can eventually be captured by the gravity of Mercury.

-Much of the spacecraft will be built in Britain in partnership with several UK science teams.
+Key items of the spacecraft were built in the UK in partnership with several UK science teams.
 The UK’s involvement in BepiColombo is funded by the UK Space Agency.

-Airbus Defence and Space has been appointed as the prime contractor to build the European components.
-In the UK, the company will provide all the spacecraft structures as well as the electrical and chemical propulsion systems for the MTM, the chemical propulsion system for the MPO (which will be the first dual mode propulsion system designed and built in Europe) and the systems which will separate the spacecraft modules on arrival at Mercury.
+Airbus Defence and Space (Germany) was appointed as the prime contractor to build the European components.
+In the UK, the Airbus company provided all the spacecraft structures as well as the electrical and chemical propulsion systems for the MTM, the chemical propulsion system for the MPO (which will be the first dual mode propulsion system designed and built in Europe) and the systems which will separate the spacecraft modules on arrival at Mercury.

-QinetiQ has been awarded the contract to supply the electric propulsion system for BepiColombo.
+QinetiQ (UK) was awarded the contract to supply the innovative electric propulsion system for BepiColombo.
 Electricity generated by solar panels will be used to produce charged particles from xenon gas.
 A beam of these charged particles, or ions, is then expelled from the spacecraft to propel it forward.
 Ion propulsion produces low levels of thrust very efficiently compared with conventional chemical rockets.

-SEA Ltd has won a contract to supply the Remote Interface Units (RIU’s) for the MPO and the MTM.
+SEA Ltd (now Thales Alenia Space UK) was contracted to supply the Remote Interface Units (RIU’s) for the MPO and the MTM.
 The RIU’s are important equipment for both spacecraft as they acquire the critical sensor data and telemetry as well as driving the thrusters that control the spacecraft.